tmobile/magentaA11y/_checklist-web/heading.md

     Nothing, headings should not be focusable
   arrow-keys: |
     Browses headings (when using screen reader)

 mobile:
   swipe: |
     The screenreader reads the heading and its level

 screenreader:
   name:  |
     The heading's purpose and level should be clear
   role:  |
-    Identifies itself as a heading and its level
+    It identifies itself as a heading and its level
   group: |
-    Headings are logically ordered, starting with a single h1, sections titled by h2, and subsections with h3
+    It is logically ordered, starting with a single h1, sections titled by h2, and subsections with h3

+gherkin-keyboard:
+  - when:  |
+      the arrow key to browse to a heading
+    result: |
+      the heading comes into view

+gherkin-mobile:
-  state: |
+  - when:  |
-    n/a
+      swipe to focus on a heading
 ---

 ## Headings are not focusable with the tab key